LLC and Tax Guide

 To file an LLC, all you need to do is create an account and fill out some information on one of the following sites when prompted, including your name, the goal of the business, your SSN and address.
 Both RocketLawyer and Legalzoom are reputable companies that can file your LLC quickly and easily.
 Generally, the LLC can be filed for a few hundred dollars.

 After the LLC is filed, you are legally required to open a business bank account to not muddle together personal and business expenses.
 Having a separate business bank account and credit lines will allow your business to begin to generate a credit history, which will entitle you to business loans in the future if you require them.
 Iberia Bank offers a free business checking account and Chase has a popular Business Checking option as well.
 Any money you earn as a musician should be deposited into the business checking account, and all music-related expenses should be spent on the Business Debit card.
 This will allow you to easily calculate your net profit or loss and only pay taxes on the total profit, or receive a tax return in the case of a loss.

 3. Keeping Accounting

-Quickbooks is the most popular software to categorize expenses to make filing taxes a breeze in the future.
+Quickbooks is the most popular software to categorize expenses to make filing taxes a breeze.
 The online software links to your business bank accounts and once you categorize expenses the first time, it will automatically categorize similar expenses into the proper account in the future.
-For example, a purchase on your statement at Guitar Center would be manually categorized as business supplies, and afterwards, every purchase at Guitar Center will automatically be categorized in that category.
+For example, a purchase on your statement at Guitar Center would be manually categorized as business supplies, and afterward, every purchase at Guitar Center will automatically be categorized.
 With every expense and gain categorized accurately, it is easy to input the final amounts in the proper lines of your tax return.